 Cultural Connections began as the Puerto Rican Orientation Program in the 1970s, and as the needs of students of color changed on Yale’s campus, the program was renamed the Pre-Registration Orientation Program.
 In 1999, the pre-orientation program became Cultural Connections, and in 2004, the program was opened to all students.
 Each year, we host approximately 125 first-year students during late August.

-Many students come to Yale from a variety of towns, cities and neighborhoods.
-Cultural Connections is designed to help assist in your transition from high school to college.
-Our group of CC Aides, generally sophomores and juniors, are chosen for their familiarity with Yale’s resources, willingness to serve as an older brother/sister to incoming first-years, and for their diverse interests (academic, community, extracurricular, etc.).
-These Aides serve as program staff during our five-day program and not only assist us in day-to-day logistics, but more importantly, help create a friendly atmosphere for our incoming first-years.
+CC is designed to assist incoming students with the transition from high school to college.
+Our CC counselors are current students and chosen for their familiarity with Yale’s resources, willingness to serve as a mentor to incoming first years, and for their diverse interests (academic, community, extracurricular, etc.).
+These counselors serve as program staff during our program and not only assist us in day-to-day logistics, but more importantly, help create a friendly atmosphere for our incoming first years.

-Cultural Connections will run from Monday, August 17 through Friday, August 21st, 2020.
-Application deadline to Cultural Connections is July 31st, 2020 .
+Cultural Connections will run from Monday, August 23rd through Thursday, August 26th, 2021.
+Applications open June 1st with a deadline to apply to Cultural Connections on July 1st, 2021.

 Housing and Meals

-Room and board will be provided for the duration of the program beginning with lunch on Friday, August 21 (parents are welcome to join us for dinner that night).
+Room and board will be provided for the duration of the program.
 All CC participants will be housed into their permanents rooms.
 Our student counselors will temporarily be housed near our participants for help and guidance.

 Cost of the Program